Kuku family

-The Kuku family is a prominent Ijebu clan claiming descent from the colonial era Ijebu Kingdom war Chief Balogun Kuku.
-They are one of the most influential Ijebu families of noble heritage.
+The Kuku family is a prominent Ijebu chieftaincy family claiming descent from the colonial-era Ijebu warlord Balogun Kuku.
+They are one of the most influential families of Ijebu noble heritage.

 History

 The founder of the Kuku family, Balogun Kuku, amassed vast wealth as a trader in Ibadan in the late 1800s and used his assets to establish a personal army that he then used to protect his native Ijebu thereafter during the Yoruba Revolutionary Wars.
 In gratitude for this, Oba Tunwashe, the reigning Awujale of Ijebu, gave him the responsibility of defending his kingdom in the Imagbon war, a conflict that involved the British colonists that were then residing in Lagos Colony.
 After coming to a stalemate, Balogun Kuku negotiated a peace with his foes that saw Ijebu coming under the protective control of Britain in the aftermath.

 After flirting with Christianity following these events, Chief Kuku converted to Islam and amassed a huge following as one of the earliest of that faith's native clerics.
 His family is therefore traditionally Muslim today.

 In addition to this, Balogun Kuku is also famous today for having popularized the ceremonial durbar that honours the Awujale each year during the Eid festival.
 Now known as the Ojude Oba, his family of descendants maintains a custom of taking part in its festivities each year.